 Catalog No.: u2247

 Notes: Multiple probings of a November 2018 tiny crystal on carbon tape (BC298 - set 21) gave ambiguous and inconsistent results: EDS analysis .
 I think the Ca is legit.
 The unlabeled mush around 1.7 to 1.8 KeV may be silicon.
 The peak just above O may be F. All that can be said from this analysis is that it is an interesting REE mineral.
-A photo of the label on the micro-box is included.
+A photo of the label on the micro-box as purchased is included.

 A February, 2019 polished grain EDS analysis , (BC321 - set 23) gave synchysite-Ce the "best fit".
 So I will catalog this as synchysite-Ce.
 Tan hex tablets are a common form for synchysite-(Ce).
 The REE content quantified from this analysis is quite low for synchysite-(Ce).
 However, parasite-(Ce), another Ca-REE mineral, has twice the REE-Ca ratio.

 Catalog No.: A Bob Wilken specimen and photo

 Notes: The green color is unusual for a NH synchysite.